-Twenty Princes Street can be found within Hotel Indigo.
+Twenty Princes Street can be found within Hotel Indigo, a hotel I’d definitely recommend staying.
 As the name suggests, it’s located on Princes Street, right in the beating heart of Auld Reekie.

-From the Josper Grill to the Juniper Bar, dining at Twenty Princes Street is a delight from starter to dessert.
+From the Josper Grill (which I love) to the Juniper Bar, I think dining at Twenty Princes Street is a delight from starter to dessert.
 All while you enjoy superb views over the centre of the Scottish capital.